KaiKai7/Wall-Mark/Instructions.md

 Link can be shared to a browser to view, no proprietary viewer or account to view.

 You dont need an account for this app, and the app does not use the information entered by the user.

+###  Lite version versus the Paid version

+The Lite version of Wall Mark is an ad sponsored version of the app.
+A version with ads helps me as a developer, and also enables me to offer a version free of charge.
+The Paid version does not have ads and is the full the version.
+New features may be offered in the paid version in the future.

 ## Instructions For Use